 - Stock certificates

 - Intellectual property

 - IRS forms (SS-4, EINs)

-The National Federation of Paralegal Associations also offers an advanced specialty certification in corporate law.
+The National Federation of Paralegal Associations sponsors an advanced specialty certification in corporate law through the Advanced Paralegal Institute.
 To receive this specialty certification, candidates must complete a three-course sequence, with each course lasting 4 weeks:

 - Advanced corporate law

 - Intellectual property law